keenanromain/AWS-CLF-C02-Study-Guide/README.md

 - Capacity Reservations: reserve capacity in a specific Availability Zone for any duration.

 <img width="653" alt="Screen Shot 2024-12-09 at 3 34 00 PM" src="https://github.com/user-attachments/assets/c583a0a7-10fb-41fd-a41e-e71507dea5ea">

+An EBS (Elastic Block Store) is a network drive you can attach to your instances while they run.
+It allows your instances to persist data even after the instance is terminated.
+An EBS volume is bound to a particular Availability Zone.
+You can think of EBS Volumes as "network USB sticks".
+Because of this, they can be detached from one EC2 instance and reattached to another one fairly quickly.

+An EBS Snapshot allow us to make a backup of our EBS volume at a point of time.
+This lets us make a copy of our EBS Volume that can then be used on a different instance in a different Availability Zone because without a copy, EBS Volumes are bound to specific Availability Zones.

+AMI (Amazon Machine Image) are a customization of an EC2 instance.
+By customizing our base image in this way, we can have a faster bootup and configuration time because the required specific software would be pre-packaged.
+AMIs are built for a specific region but can also be copied to different regions.
+You can launch EC2 instances from a AWS public AMI (Amazon provided), your own AMI (that you make and maintain yourself), and an AWS marketplace AMI (third-party made & maintained, possibly for a profit).

+EC2 Image Builder is used to automate the creation of VMs or container images.
+It streamlines the creation, validation, and testing of EC2 AMIs.
+It can be run on a schedule of your liking.
+The service itself is free, you only pay for the underlying resources created and used.